 Some innovative & future-focussed eco-design courses...

-As a teacher, I have had the opportunity to draw up a few specialized courses in human ecology and environmental design from scratch using novel or creative methods that combining ecological science with urban art & design.
+As a teacher, I have had the opportunity to draw up a number of specialized courses in environmental studies and futures studies from scratch using novel or creative methods that combine urban ecology with art & design.
 Perhaps, the most innovative three of these are listed below -- with a brief description.

 I put them here just in case other teachers might be interested to learn of them.
 Remember, just like some of you, I'm a teacher.
 I'm not trying to sell you anything -- I'm just sharing my own experiences and can send to you the course outlines if you so wish.
 Or you can run a search through a search engine about these courses to locate teaching materials.